 I didn’t talk until the age of five.
 Somehow my mouth didn’t let me speak, as the words were clinging on too tight, as if they were scared to fall from my brain.
-Because of this I was sent to a school where they would basically teach me how to talk.
-It wasn’t until I started high school that I was put with the ‘mainstream kids’ – one of the hardest times of my life.
-Throughout the school years, the real me was hidden from everyone.
+Because of this I was sent to a school where they would teach me how to talk and develop my social skills.
+It wasn’t until I started high school that I was put with the ‘mainstream kids’.

 It was around this time I became extremely concerned about my body.
-Voices were telling me if I didn’t lose weight on time, I would get bullied by all the “skinny” kids.
-Unfortunately, that time came, when I started high school – and my body was still the same as before.
+I was worried that if I didn’t lose weight, I would get bullied by all the “skinny” kids.
+Unfortunately, that time came when I started high school – and my body was still the same as before.
 I enjoyed food.
 Food was sort of a friend to me.
 Whenever I was really sad, I turned to food.
 It was the only thing that seemed to cheer me up when something traumatic happened.

 Before high school, I was bullied for being “too fat” when I started attending madrasah (school) at the local mosque.
 There were girls who had the ideal body I wanted and that made me really depressed.
 Apparently, I was an embarrassment, and being fat was the catalyst for people to pick on me.
 I felt even the teachers wanted to get rid of me, because I was a “baby” due to my previous verbal difficulties.
 I cannot fully explain how difficult mosque was for me.
 If anyone said or did something, I literally combusted into tears.
 One time, I was suspended for almost half a year because I told my teacher, “I hate you.”
 Another day at madrasah, I ran out and wanted to go home, because I was tired of the bullying.
 I was fed up with everyone, including my teacher, for not helping to stop it.
 I was deeply in trouble when I got home for disrespecting my teacher.
 Unfortunately, I never managed to escape.

 That was one factor that made me apprehensive towards anyone.
-I mean, I still am, but not as much as before.
 When I started high school, I just wanted to be in my own world.
 I did make nice friends, but it was an on and off thing.
-I was bullied at school – not as extreme as when I was at the mosque; there were just a few harmful boys and girls that thought they were better than anyone else.
-I was constantly reminded of my features and the two main things I was most insecure about – my “fish lips” and my weight.
-Especially because I wore the hijab.
+I was bullied at school – not as extreme as when I was at the mosque; I was constantly reminded of my features and the two main things I was most insecure about – my lips and my weight.

 Later on, I was introduced to laxatives, and started abusing them alongside other negative behaviours.
 I do think because I am Muslim and I fast for Ramadan, I was used to not eating for long periods of time.
 That definitely had an impact in triggering me to starve myself, because it made me feel “healthy”.
 Things really escalated when I was in fifth year, because I started to realise what I was doing isn’t normal.
-However, I didn’t think I was ill and I agreed with anyone that assumed I was “attention-seeking”.
+However, I didn’t think I was ill, and I agreed with anyone that assumed I was “attention-seeking”.
 Deep inside though, I knew it was much more than this.
 I was constantly walking out of lessons and going home early because I felt done with school.
-I hated everyone.
 I hated myself.
-It came to a point where I wanted to end my life, because I couldn’t relate to anyone and the fact I was the only hijabi in my year.
-I was made fun of and made to look like the unwanted one.
-I felt like an alien.
+There was a point when I wanted my life to end.
+I now know that it’s okay not to be okay and that it’s important to learn from the past.